Alexis Ajinça

-Alexis Ajinça ([alɛksi aʒɛ̃sa]; born May 6, 1988) is a French former professional basketball player who played 9 seasons in the National Basketball Association.
+Alexis Ajinça ([alɛksi aʒɛ̃sa]; born 6 May 1988) is a French former professional basketball player who is currently an assistant coach for the Washington Wizards of the National Basketball Association (NBA).
+He played seven seasons in the league for the Charlotte Bobcats, Dallas Mavericks, Toronto Raptors and New Orleans Pelicans.

+Early life

+Ajinça was a promising BMX rider during his childhood and routinely won racing competitions for his age group in France.
+He started playing basketball at age of 12 because he thought that it would help him improve his bike jumps.
+Ajinça gave up BMX riding when he blossomed in basketball.

 Professional career

 Early years (2006–2008)

-After attending France's INSEP, Ajinça played for Pau-Orthez and Hyères-Toulon between 2006 and 2008.
+After attending France's INSEP, Ajinça played for Pau-Orthez during the 2006–07 season.
+He joined Hyères-Toulon for the 2007–08 season and averaged 5.0 points and 3.1 rebounds per game.

 Charlotte Bobcats (2008–2010)

 Ajinça was selected with the 20th overall pick in the 2008 NBA draft by the Charlotte Bobcats.
+The Bobcats wanted to select a big man after selecting guard D. J. Augustin earlier in the draft and believed that Ajinça possessed the most potential of players available.

 During his rookie season, he spent time with the Sioux Falls Skyforce of the NBA Development League.
 During his second season with Charlotte, he spent time with the Maine Red Claws.

 Dallas Mavericks (2010–2011)

 On July 13, 2010, Ajinça was traded, along with Tyson Chandler, to the Dallas Mavericks in exchange for Erick Dampier, Eduardo Nájera, Matt Carroll.

 Toronto Raptors (2011)

 On January 24, 2011, Ajinça was traded, along with a future second-round draft pick and cash considerations, to the Toronto Raptors in exchange for the draft rights to Georgios Printezis.